nelsonlaidev/college-bda-project/docs/Problems.md

 - What are the most popular genres on Netflix? (plot_genre_distribution)
 - What is the distribution of content ratings on Netflix? (plot_rating_distribution)
 - What is the distribution of content types (movies vs TV shows) on Netflix? (plot_content_type)
+- How has Netflix content grown over the years? (plot_yearly_trend)